zylo117/kafka-rpc/README.md

 ## USAGE

-### Assuming you already a object and everything works, like this
+### Assuming you already have a object and everything works, like this

 #### local_call.py